williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 As mentioned above, it is important that the resource server (your server-side application) only take the access token, as opposed to the ID token.
 This is because access tokens are intended for authorizing access to a resource, which is exactly the use case you have here.

 ID Tokens, on the other hand, are intended for authentication.
-They provide information about the end-user, to allow you verify that they are who they say they are.
+They provide information about the resource owner, to allow you verify that they are who they say they are.
 Authentication is the concern of the clients.
 Because of this, when a client makes an authentication request, the ID Token that is returned contains the `client_id` in the ID Token's `aud` claim.

 ID Tokens are also signed with a client secret, and your resource server has no way of verifying whether the ID Token was modified by the client in some unintended or malicious way.
 More information about ID tokens can be found here: (jakub.todo).

 ## What to Check When Validating an Access Token

 The high-level overview of validating an access token looks like this:

+(jakub.todo link to sections below)

 - Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
 - Decode the access token, which is in JSON Web Token format.